DavidMax-dm/Misaki-Max-3DPV-Pack/README.md

 - Designed by DavidMax
 - Code generated with OpenAI Codex based on the provided design and specifications

+## References

+- [ReDIVA](https://github.com/korenkonder/ReDIVA) — Referenced for research on file formats and data loading methods.

+The implementation in this project was developed separately and was later expanded through reverse engineering of the game's executable.

 # Special Thanks(A-Z)

 * Codex